 According to Jake Sunderland, a spokesperson with the Oregon Department of Human Services, “SNAP benefits vary due to individual and household circumstances.
 In 2019 the average monthly SNAP benefit per household member was $133.”

 Think of all of the food you eat in a day that first needed to be heated.
-Even those inexpensive packets of ramen noodles.
-Even a box of macaroni needs boiling water to be prepared.
+Even those inexpensive packets of ramen noodles or a box of macaroni need boiling water to be prepared.

-One of the only places for people without the ability to cook to go for a nutritious hot meal is an aid organization.
-And most aren’t funded by tax dollars.
-In Portland, there are quite a few to choose from.
-However, they are open on different days, and hours, and you might need to spend money to take a bus to get to one.
+One of the only places for people without the ability to cook to go for a nutritious hot meal is an aid organization most aren’t funded by tax dollars.
+In Portland, there are quite a few to choose from but they are open on different days, and hours, and you might need to spend money to take a bus to get to one.

-Blanchet House in Old Town is the only nonprofit meal provider that offers hot meals six days a week.
+Blanchet House in Old Town is the only nonprofit meal provider that offers hot meals three times a day, six days a week.
 There are no requirements to receive a meal there.
 No need to show an ID card.

 “When I was homeless many years ago the only hot meal I had each day was at Blanchet House,” says Michael Knight.

-Civil Eats reported in 2020 that three states are moving to enact a Restaurant Meals Program.
-The program will allow people to buy prepared meals with SNAP benefits.
+Civil Eats reported in 2020 that three states are moving to enact a Restaurant Meals Program that will allow people to buy prepared meals with SNAP benefits.
 A few states have passed a Hot Foods Act but have not yet received federal approval.